darkfessing/tarantool-admin/README.md

+# FORK
+Extended timeouts (5m) and more understandable debug-errors.

 # Tarantool admin
 This application can be used to manage schema and data in tarantool database using web gui.
 Feel free to contribute any way.